“Do You” vs. “Are You” – Difference Explained (With Examples)

 Are you to play tennis?
 Do you play tennis?
 Playing tennis is a habitual action, best asked with “do.”

-Related: Understanding the Continuing Aspect in Grammar (with Examples)
+Related: Understanding Non-finite Verbs in English Grammar

 Key to mastering these forms is to understand the context in which you’re speaking.
 Ask yourself whether you’re discussing an action or a state, and then choose the correct auxiliary verb accordingly.
 Consistent practice and mindfulness are your best tools for engraining these rules in your grammar repertoire.